AVID Frequently Asked Questions

 18. What does it mean if you are wait listed?

 If you receive a letter wait listing your student, it means further evaluation is needed before offering your student a space in the program.
 You will receive a follow up letter once a decision has been made.
 Sometimes this occurs because we are waiting for additional grades, test scores or a second interview.

 19. What if my student is not chosen but really wants to be in the program?

 If your student is not chosen for the program you will receive notification with a reason.
 Students that are not chosen due to standardized test scores or grades can resubmit an application at the Semester break of their freshman year or at the end of the year for reconsideration.

 20. If my student signs up for the course and does not like it, can they drop it?

 Students may not drop the course in the middle of the year.
 Students should consider the program carefully before deciding to sign up.
 Students and parents sign a contract for the year.
-At the end of the year, if a student is not progressing or is unhappy with AVID, they can request the Exit Questionnaire from their elective teacher and this will begin the process to exit AVID.
-They will turn in the completed document and schedule an appointment with Brooke Watkins, the administrator over AVID, to discuss their exit.
+At the end of the year, if a student is not progressing or is unhappy with AVID, they can request the Exit Application from their elective teacher and this will begin the process to exit AVID.
+They will turn in the completed document and schedule an appointment with Brittany Wiseman, the administrator over AVID, to discuss their exit.
 The final step will be an appointment with their Counselor to replace AVID in their schedule with an appropriate class.